What’s on the outside matters too.

 All packaging must be labelled correctly prior to distribution.
 If mis-labelled, the medication becomes both useless and dangerous.
 This is the vital information that will contain everything the user needs to know and is equally as important as the medication itself.
 This applies to all 3 types of pharma packaging.
 These goods cannot be released without confirmation of its contents.

 The good news is that all these issues can be address by a single technology.
-Vision inspection has the capacity to verify and detect the smallest inconsistency.
-There are several benefits to automated vision inspection including high-speeds, the removal of subjectivity, risk reduction and higher return on investment.
+Visual inspection systems have the capacity to verify and detect the smallest inconsistency and are commonly used in medical device testing.
+There are several benefits to automated medical packaging inspection including high-speeds, the removal of subjectivity, risk reduction and higher return on investment.

 Using vision software, limits and requirements are set automatically and the system can run independently with zero operator intervention.
 In addition, inspection results are automatically logged and organized for increased traceability to support compliance requirements and insight into the product.
 Naturally, this must be done using a standardized delivery process to assure consistent quality.
 The right system will also provide a full validation & documentation package to simplify the IQ/OQ/PQ process.